Trudeau warns blockade is causing ‘real harm to workers,’ as U.S. urges Canada to use federal powers

 A statement from Trudeau’s office on Thursday said Canadian ministers and officials had “been in close contact with representatives and officials from the United States of America to align efforts to resolve this situation.”

-Trudeau said last week that deploying the military was “not in the cards.”
+Trudeau said last week that deploying the military was “not in the cards” at that time.

+Although police have so far largely avoided confrontational tactics, “public exasperation is growing,” particularly in Ottawa, while the broader “economic consequences could be enormous," Roland Paris, a former senior foreign policy adviser to Trudeau and professor of international affairs at the University of Ottawa, told The Washington Post.

+“Although these protests are home-grown, they are receiving a great deal of encouragement from right-wing politicians and prominent conservative activists and media personalities in the United States,” Paris said.

 In a show of support for the Canadian protesters, some U.S. truckers have said they will send two convoys this weekend to a fourth border crossing, which connects Buffalo and Fort Erie, Ontario, Reuters reported.

-Ottawa police said in a statement posted on Twitter on Thursday that there had been a “concerted effort to flood our 911 and non-emergency policing reporting line.”
+In another form of apparent involvement from across the border, Ottawa police said in a statement posted on Twitter on Thursday that there had been a “concerted effort to flood our 911 and non-emergency policing reporting line.”
 Many of those “excessive calls” were coming from addresses in the United States, said Peter Sloly, Ottawa’s police chief.

-Ottawa police have made 25 arrests linked to the demonstrations, he said, for charges such as mischief and menacing behavior.
+Ottawa police have made 25 arrests linked to the demonstrations, he added, for charges such as mischief and menacing behavior.
 “We will ensure those who are responsible will face the consequences,” Sloly added during a statement read to reporters in a virtual news conference.
 “We know the residents of Ottawa are angry.
 We know you are tired.”

 The Ambassador Bridge blockade began earlier this week, and two smaller border crossings — at Coutts in Alberta, which connects to Montana, and Emerson, between Manitoba and North Dakota — have since been “shut down” by protesters and vehicles, police said.